Wakhi people: Name

+A Wakhi man in Hunza, Gilgit-Baltistan, Pakistan, wearing traditional pakol hat, 2025.

 The Wakhi people refer to themselves as Khik and to their language as Khik zik.
 The exonym Wakhī, which is given to them by their neighbours, is based on Wux̌, the local name of the region of Wakhan, deriving from *Waxšu, the old name of the Oxus River (Amu Darya), which is a major river formed by the junction of the Vakhsh and Panj rivers on the border between Tajikistan and Afghanistan.

 Demographics

+The Wakhi population was estimated to be c.
+50,000–60,000 in 2015.
+According to a 2018 estimate, ethnic Wakhi-speakers have a total population of about 72,000, divided among Tajikistan (24,000 people), Pakistan (22,500 people), Afghanistan (17,500 people) and China (8,000 people).
+The machinations of The Great Game during the eighteenth and nineteenth century created boundaries which separated the large body of the Wakhis into living in four countries.

+Distribution

 The Wakhan Corridor under light snow, with a Wakhi man collecting firewood.

-Wakhi musicians in Gulmit, Gilgit-Baltistan, Pakistan.

-Ethnic Wakhi-speakers have a total population of about 50,000–58,000.
-The population is divided between four countries: Afghanistan, Tajikistan, Pakistan and China's Xinjiang.
-The Wakhi people have been settlers of their lands for hundreds if not thousands of years.
-The machinations of The Great Game during the eighteenth and nineteenth century created boundaries which separated the large body of the Wakhis into living in four countries.
+In Gilgit-Baltistan, northern Pakistan, Wakhi predominantly live in the upper region of Hunza popularly known as Gojal.
+Wakhi speakers also live in Ishkoman Valley of Ghizer District, and some villages of Yasin Valley.
+In Pakistan, Wakhi also live in Borogol in Chitral District of Khyber Pakhtunkhwa province.
+In Pakistan, they refer to themselves as "Wakhi" or "Pamiri" or "Gujali".
+Wakhi people of Chitral also identify as "Chitrali" (Chetrari) outside of the region.

 In Tajikistan, Wakhi are inhabitants of Roshtqal'a District and Ishkoshim District of Gorno-Badakhshan Autonomous Region.
+In Tajikistan, they are recognized by the state as "Tajiks", but self-identify as "Pamiri".

 In Afghanistan, Wakhi primarily live in the Wakhan District of Badakhshan Province.

-In Gilgit-Baltistan in the north of Pakistan, Wakhi predominantly live in the upper region of Hunza popularly known as Gojal.
-Wakhi speakers also live in Ishkoman Valley of District Ghizer, and some villages of Yasin Valley.

-In Pakistan, Wakhi also live in Broghal in Chitral district of Khyber Pakhtunkhwa province.

-In China, Wakhi are inhabitants of Taxkorgan Tajik Autonomous County an administrative area within Kashgar Prefecture of Xinjiang, mainly in the township of Dafdar.

-In China, the Wakhi people, together with the Sarikoli people, are officially recognized as "Tajiks", with ethnic-minority autonomous status.
 In Afghanistan, they are officially called "Pamiri".

-In Tajikistan, they are recognized by the state as "Tajiks", but self-identify as "Pamiri".
-In Pakistan, they refer to themselves as "Wakhi" or "Pamiri" or "Gujali".
+In China, Wakhi are inhabitants of Taxkorgan Tajik Autonomous County, an administrative area within Kashgar Prefecture of Xinjiang, mainly in the township of Dafdar.
+The Wakhi people, together with the Sarikoli people, are officially recognized as "Tajiks", with ethnic-minority autonomous status.

+Religion

-The Wakhi predominantly adhere to Nizari Ismaili Shia Islam, which is regarded as their ethnic religion and are followers of the Aga Khan.
+The Wakhi predominantly adhere to Nizari Isma'ili Sh'ia Islam, which is regarded as their ethnic religion, and are followers of the Aga Khan.

 Economy

 The Wakhi are primarily nomadic, depending on their herds of yaks and horses.
-They often have two residences—one for winter and one for summer.
+They often have two residences — one for winter and one for summer.
 Their houses are built of stone and sod.

-Cultural preservation
+Culture

 Activists and researchers have been working to preserve and record the language of the Wakhi people, and have developed Wakhi orthographies using the Arabic, Cyrillic, and Latin scripts.

 In 1990, the Gojali Wakhis of Pakistan established the Wakhi Tajik Cultural Association to preserve, document, and publish their local culture.
 The association introduced a script that was applied into linguistic and literary textbooks, and organized cultural festivals.
 Radio Pakistan's Radio Gilgit also aired a daily Wakhi-language program named Bam-e Dunya ("Roof of the World").